NZ Building Inspection

 The client acknowledges that

-- removal of access, vent or other covers during the course of the Services will be done in a tradesman like manner, however we do not accept liability for damage or reinstatement, replacement or repair which may arise during this process;
+- Removal of access, vent or other covers during the course of the Services will be done in a tradesman like manner, however we do not accept liability for damage or reinstatement, replacement or repair which may arise during this process; and

 COMPLIMENTS AND COMPLAINTS

 The process for managing customer feedback is documented below: